Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 She shrugged and blew across the drink’s surface to chill it. “...I guess.
 But there’s no way outta the cycle, is there?
 If we give up on it we all die.”

-“And if *they’d* given up—” Jack gestured back toward the infirmary “---they’d have starved to death.
+“And if *they’d* given up—” Jack gestured back toward the infirmary “ - they’d have starved to death.
 And...
 I mean, Ree, if I had to choose between murder some poor ET or watch you starve to death...”

 She stared into her tea for a second then shut her eyes, set it down sharply and nodded.